-Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
-For example, Allentown was identified by police to be on a “pimp circuit” in the 1970s and 1980s, and would now be called a domestic trafficking network.
+Consumer-level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
+For example, Allentown was identified by police to be on a “pimp circuit” in the 1970s and 1980s, what would now be called a domestic trafficking network.
 Other cities on the circuit included Harrisburg, Reading, Wilkes-Barre, and Scranton, and the network extended into upstate New York.
 Allentown sex trafficking cases continue to be investigated and arrests made.
 For example, a private club was investigated in 2013, resulting in numerous arrests for prostitution and related offenses.
-Efforts to reduce local commercial sex and sex trafficking have included efforts to combat demand.
+Efforts to reduce local prostitution and sex trafficking have included efforts to combat demand.
 In the 1970s, city law enforcement were among the first in the nation to target underlying demand for prostitution, conducting their reverse sting in 1977.
 Scores of reverse stings yielding hundreds of arrests have followed.
 The identities of arrested sex buyers were and continue to be released to the media.
 The city began sending “Dear John” letters to the homes of arrestees in 1988.
 The letters warned of health risks associated with engaging in prostitution.

-In the Spring of 2016 a report was released by the Institute to Address Commercial Sexual Exploitation in Pennsylvania at Villanova University Charles Widger School of Law.
+In the spring of 2016, a report was released by the Institute to Address Commercial Sexual Exploitation in Pennsylvania at Villanova University Charles Widger School of Law.
 The report presented county-level data on arrests for purchasing sex in Pennsylvania (the state has separate statutes for buying versus selling sex) during calendar years 2014-2015.
-The report’s data comes from the Administrative Office of Pennsylvania Courts, and during 2014-2015 there were 9 arrests in Lehigh County that were charged under the statute for purchasing sex (18 Pa.C.S. § 5902(e)).
+The report’s data came from the Administrative Office of Pennsylvania Courts, and during 2014-2015 there were 9 arrests in Lehigh County that were charged under the statute for purchasing sex (18 Pa.C.S. § 5902(e)).
 It is important to note that there may have been larger numbers of sex buyer arrests, since some cities and counties choose to handle such cases by issuing civil citations for violating local prostitution ordinances rather than charging with violating state criminal law.

 - Colonial Regional Police Department (CRPD)